hepplerj/jasonheppler.org/content/_index.md

 description: "Jason Heppler is a historian, technologist, and designer in Omaha, Nebr."
 ---

-## Hi, I'm Jason.
+<p class="lede"><strong>Hi, I'm Jason</strong>.
 I am a historian of modern America studying the environment, cities, and politics, often using digital and computational tools.
-I am a developer-scholar at the [Roy Rosenzweig Center for History and New Media](https://rrchnm.org/) and a member of the [Department of History and Art History](https://historyarthistory.gmu.edu) at George Mason University.
+I am a developer-scholar at the <a href="https://rrchnm.org/">Roy Rosenzweig Center for History and New Media</a> and a member of the <a href="https://historyarthistory.gmu.edu">Department of History and Art History</a> at George Mason University.</p>